 Look out over Lake Argyle, see the unique inverted pyramid-shaped dam, explore the Lake Argyle area, have a picnic in the surrounding parks and admire the rock formations and perhaps spot a rock wallaby.

-Lake Argyle – Australia’s second largest freshwater reservoir.
-Said to hold 18 times the capacity of Sydney Harbour!
+Lake Argyle is Australia’s second-largest freshwater reservoir.
+Said to hold 20 times the capacity of Sydney Harbour!

 The Lake plays a critical part of the Ord River Irrigation Scheme which irrigates the vast agricultural lands around Kununurra.
 A walk or drive along the Dam Wall will offer spectacular views of the lake.

 Another feature of Lake Argyle is the hydro-power plant which is the source of electricity for Argyle Diamond Mine.
-The beautiful park around beyond is a tranquil spot for a picnic, BBQ lunch (free BBQs) and a quick flick of the fishing line.
+The beautiful park is a tranquil spot for a picnic, BBQ lunch and a quick flick of the fishing line.

 - Infinity Pool – A day-pass will give you access to the resort where you can enjoy the view from the Infinity Pool overlooking the beautiful Lake Argyle.

 - Boating – get up close and personal, boats, canoes, paddleboards for hire for you to enjoy and cool down in the water

 - Cruising – book a tour with Lake Argyle Cruises and enjoy a lunch on the water or a breathtaking sunset.